VK Singh rebukes Yeddyurappa for politicizing IAF strike

 Also, Yeddyurappa was rebuked by his party colleague, former Army Chief and Union Minister VK Singh for politicizing the air strike across the Line of Control (LoC).

-VK Singh tweeted, " ji, I beg to differ.
+VK Singh tweeted, " @BSYBJP ji, I beg to differ.
 We stand as one nation, action taken by our government is to safeguard our nation & ensure safety of our citizens, not to win a few extra seats.
 This speech by Atal ji highlights our position."

 .@BSYBJP ji, I beg to differ.
 We stand as one nation, action taken by our government is to safeguard our nation & ensure safety of our citizens, not to win a few extra seats. https://t.co/V06LBMAJH3— Vijay Kumar Singh (@Gen_VKSingh) February 28, 2019